Fondatrice de Dea Dia

 A screening tool

 Most of the time, the interview is geared towards finding out more about the candidate before meeting them.
-Julia said, “The idea is that the candidate will get to introduce themselves, talk about where they are career-wise and their professional experience.
+Moutet said, “The idea is that the candidate will get to introduce themselves, and talk about where they are career-wise and their professional experience.
 They also get to convey what they have understood about the position they have applied for or the responsibilities that they think it will entail.
 Then there may be a few practical questions about availability and salary expectations, which can usually be answered in writing.”

 She added, “Some recruiters include questions to determine a candidate’s true skills in a language or software, for example, to help them choose the right person.
 There may be questions in French, for example, to gauge whether the candidate is comfortable answering in that language.
 In general, there are no trick questions, the idea is just to learn more about the candidate.”